cbaatz/Knit/README.md

 Let's look at an example of how you might construct a resources file (in CoffeeScript for brevity):

+    exports.resources = (action, knit, log) ->
-    exports.routes =
+      resources =
         '/': (s) -> s.endWithMime('<h1>Hello, Stranger!</h1>', "text/html")
         'hello.txt': (s) -> s.end('Hello, Knit!')

-    if knit.action == 'write'
+      if action == 'write'
-      exports.routes['/index.html'] = exports.routes['/']
+        resources['/index.html'] = resources['/']
-      delete exports.routes['/']
+        delete resources['/']

     # Server settings
-    exports.server =
+    exports.server = (action, knit, log) ->
+      config =
         port: Number(knit?.port or 8080)
         host: '127.0.0.1'
         proxyPort: 8000
         proxyHost: '127.0.0.1'
+      config

     # Writer settings
-    exports.writer =
+    exports.writer = (action, knit, log) ->
+      config =
         root: knit?.buildDir ? './build' # Set build folder if not specified
         overwrite: true # Replace existing files
-      makeDirs: true # Create intermediate dirs if they don't exist
+        makeDirs: true # Create intermediate dirs if they don't exist config

-First, we see that you should export your resources as `exports.routes`.
-We can then change the routes depending on whether we are writing or serving the resources by accessing `knit.action`.
+First, we see that you should export your resources function as `exports.resources`.
+We can then change the paths depending on whether we are writing or serving the resources by looking at `action`.
 In addition, we can set options for the server and writer.
 In this case we can set the writer root on the command-line with: